aman-deep739/Hop-Petclinic/README.md

 5. Write Dockerfile and docker-compose files in Docker host.
 6. Create Job in Jenkins to build image and run the docker-compose file.
 This will bring up the application stack.

-## NOTE:

-## Database configuration

-In its default configuration, Petclinic uses an in-memory database (H2) which gets populated at startup with data.
+NOTE: In its default configuration, Petclinic uses an in-memory database (H2) which gets populated at startup with data.
 To have persistent data, I have used MySql database.
 Refer the docker-compose and Dockerfile to setup your Frontend Application and Link it with MySql Database.